carehs12/guardianes_informaticos/README.md

   ```

   If you don't specify the environment, rails will default to **development**.
 However,
-  you can change this behavior like this
+  you can change this behavior by specifying the environment
   ```console
     rails db:create RAILS_ENV=test
   ```

-  In the repository, only one user is created: **chermosilla** with
+  In the repository, only one development user is created: **chermosilla** with
   password **recorrido123**.
 You can add more users editing the *db/seeds/ENVIRONMENT.rb"
   file